manikandan18/register-search-string/README.md

 # register-search-string
-This Project is written as part of coding assignment for interview.
+This Project is written as part of coding assignment

 Overview
  We'd like you to create a RESTful web service in Java.
 Please read the instruction below carefully.